 By the ’20s, the neighborhood around what became known as Griffith Stadium was becoming increasingly populated by middle- and upper-class black families.
 Griffith allowed black and white teams to play each other until an early ’20s game ended with some violence on and off the field.
 Griffith didn’t allow another interracial exhibition game until 1942.

 Beginning in 1937, the Grays had the best record in next nine Negro National League seasons through 1945.
-Unsurprisingly, a matchup with the Negro American League didn’t take place every post-season, given the lingering Depression and the erratic schedules of the Grays and other Negro League teams.
-Exhibition games, many against white semi-pro teams, often outnumbered official league games and made more money for the teams.
+Unsurprisingly, a matchup with the Negro American League didn’t take place every post-season, given the lingering Depression, World War II and the erratic schedules of the Grays and other Negro League teams.
+Exhibition games, many against white semi-pro teams, often outnumbered official league games and made more money for the Grays.

 With attendance in Pittsburgh declining, the Grays ownership saw the advantage of playing more often before Washington’s growing black population.
 Clark Griffith was more than happy to rent his stadium to the Grays when the Senators were on the road.
 Griffith received all the concession revenue and staffed the games with his all-white employees.
 The revenue Griffith received from the Grays and football’s Redskins was often the different between the Senators making a profit or losing money during a year.
 There’s little doubt financial considerations fueled Griffith’s refusal to sign black players.